What Is the New Car Loan Interest Deduction and Do You Qualify?

 Some states don't adopt federal tax changes without specific legislation.
 They might use federal AGI from a prior year, or they might add back certain federal deductions.

-Check with your state tax agency to see if they've conformed to the vehicle loan interest deduction.
+Check with your state tax agency to see if they've conformed to the car loan interest deduction.
 If they haven't, you'll get the federal benefit but zero state tax savings.

 States With No Income Tax